Lab 2 – The display of oceanographic data

 Once you have identified key information from the graphic, you then need to look for patterns in the data, these may be similarities, differences, trends or other relationships.
 When identifying patterns in the data, you want to look for positive, negative and no correlation, as well as creating best fit lines (trend lines) for given data.
 The best fit line often helps you identify patterns when you have really messy, or variable data.
 A trend line is the line formed between a high and a low.
 If that line is going up, the trend is positive or increasing and if the trend line is sloping downward, the trend is negative or decreasing.
 You may have data or the trend(s) goes both up and down but on a different temporal (time) scale, such as seasons, daily, or based on tides.
 Take a look at these simple examples to help you identify these trends and relationships.

-Click the graph on the left to view the three types of trends
+Click each graph below to view the three different types of trends

 Real data can sometimes be very messy.
 It often shows a trend that looks messy because of natural variability.
 What causes variability?
 It can be any number of things, for example, in the ocean water movement can have multiple sources.
 So there may be a wind driven current in one direction that when plotted shows variability, oscillations back and forth every 12 hours.
 These oscillations are due to the tide.
 If you were to plot the distance traveled by a floating object in the water you would see a gradual movement in the direction of the wind driven current with some sloshing back and forth.
 Analyzing such data requires identifying the trend and the variability, in this case the tidal oscillations.